MWild67/event-sourcing-testbed/README.md

 → Verify the headless service DNS resolves inside pods:
   `kubectl exec -it rabbitmq-0 -n event-store -- nslookup rabbitmq-headless` → Check that the `rabbitmq-peer-discovery` RBAC role has `endpoints/get` permission.

+**PostgreSQL pool timeouts (`PoolTimedOut` / `sorry, too many clients`)** → Root cause: sqlx 0.8 defaults `test_before_acquire` to `true`, pinging every idle connection on checkout.
+At 64 concurrent tasks this doubles effective QPS and exhausts `max_connections`.
+→ Fix already applied: `PgPoolOptions::new().test_before_acquire(false)`.
+→ If you see it again after a sqlx upgrade, check the changelog for default changes.
+→ PostgreSQL Docker container is started with `-c max_connections=200` — if you change `--concurrency` above 96, also raise `max_connections` accordingly.

+**k3d install fails with HTTP 502**
+→ The `k3d-install.sh` script calls the GitHub API to resolve the "latest" tag.
+  GitHub-hosted runners intermittently 502 on this API under load.
+→ Fix already applied: all k8s jobs pin `TAG=v5.8.3` to bypass the API call entirely:
+  `wget -q -O - https://raw.githubusercontent.com/k3d-io/k3d/main/install.sh | TAG=v5.8.3 bash`
+→ To upgrade k3d, change the tag value in all three k8s jobs simultaneously.

+**Benchmark reports 0 events / exits before 30 s**
+→ The backend was not ready when the benchmark started.
+The readiness wait loop timed out.
+Increase the sleep/retry count in the `--ping` loop or add a longer `sleep` before the bench command.
+→ For KurrentDB: wait for `IS LEADER...
+SPARTA!` in container logs before benchmarking.

+**`cargo build` fails with `aws-lc-sys` / `cmake` errors on Windows** → The Rust app links against `aws-lc-rs` (via `rustls`).
+On Windows this requires cmake and NASM.
+Install via `winget install Kitware.CMake NASM.NASM`.
+→ Alternatively, build inside the Dockerfile (Linux) where the build environment is already set up: `make build` uses `docker buildx` / `podman build`.